gretard/sonar-sql-plugin/docs/customRulesSetup.md

 		- More - checks if node's distance to parent node is more than expected value
 		- Less - checks if node's distance to parent node is less than expected value
 		- Equals - checks if node's distance to parent node is equal to the expected value
+    - ruleAppliesTo - can be code or comments
+    - ruleReportsOn - can be line or file.
+If file is selected - then violation will be reported once.

 Schema can be found at [/sonar-sql-plugin/src/main/resources/schemas/customRules.xsd](https://github.com/gretard/sonar-sql-plugin/blob/master/src/sonar-sql-plugin/src/main/resources/schemas/customRules.xsd).

-Below is an example of an xml file contents for with rules:
+Below is an example of an xml file contents with rules:

 ```
 <sql-rules repoName="Demo rules" repoKey="tsqlDemoRepo" isAdhoc="true">